Home Again

 Really big, a little bit big as my daddy, but a little bit close

-(Translation: Almost as tall as Daddy!)
+(Translation: Almost as tall as Daddy!)8.
+What is her favorite thing to do?

 Clean up at night, put us to bed, read stories, make food for us, out of the house for a while, all that stuff